Despite your best intentions to set your marketing team’s priorities and tasks, your team is always being asked to do more.

 Beyond that, calculating your team’s bandwidth involves some simple number crunching to confirm you aren’t attempting to cram 60 hours worth of work into a 40-hour week.

 Be sure to note task lists and any backlogs for individual team members.
 “If there’s a mounting list, queue, or projects that just seem to never move, there’s a sign that work prioritization and clarification are needed,” explains Josh Braaten, CEO and Co-founder of Brandish Insights.

 2. Keep Strategy Top of Mind

 You already have an overarching strategy or plan that dictates where you should be focusing your time, energy, and attention.
-However, those larger objectives can easily fall by the wayside when you get buried in the day-to-day tasks and the needs of other departments.
+However, those larger objectives and your extensive marketing manager experience can easily fall by the wayside when you get buried in the day-to-day tasks and the needs of other departments.

 Keep one eye on the strategy so your team doesn’t stray too far off course.
 Use it as your benchmark to decide whether a request actually merits your team’s immediate commitment.